Sign in

 • provide understandable student A to E reports to the parents or carers of each child.

-The compliance certificate collection opens on SchoolsHUB at 9:00 am on Monday, 15 August 2022.
+The Compliance Certificate collection opens on SchoolsHUB at 9:00 am AEST on Monday 14 August 2023.

-Approved Authorities must submit the compliance certificate form no later than 5:00pm on Friday, 23 September 2022.
+Approved Authorities must submit the Compliance Certificate no later than 5:00 pm AEST on Friday 29 September 2023.

 1. For the previous school year, did your schools implement the Australian Curriculum (teach, assess and report on student achievement using the content and standards in the curriculum) or another curriculum recognised as comparable by the Australian Curriculum, Assessment and Reporting Authority (ACARA), and included in ACARA’s Recognition Register?